owncloud-archive/documentation/admin_manual/appliance/Office.rst

 .. warning::  Access with **HTTPS** using **domain name** is required.
 Add the IP address and the domain name of your appliance to your `/etc/hosts` file, or have it added to your existing DNS server, if you don't want to use the Appliance as your DNS server.

 .. tip::
 If you encounter the error, "Failed to load the document.
-Please endure the file type is supported and not corrupted, and try again.", when trying to open documents, either restart the Collabora Docker container or the appliance.
+Please ensure the file type is supported and not corrupted, and try again.", when trying to open documents, either restart the Collabora Docker container or the appliance.

 .. _appcenter-label: